MessageComposer Middleware

 MessageComposerMiddlewareState Structure

-The MessageComposerMiddlewareState is the core state object that middleware operates on.
-It has three main fields:
+MessageComposerMiddlewareState is the core middleware state with three fields:

 export type MessageComposerMiddlewareState = {